ipfabric/docs/docs/System_Administration/Command_Line_Interface/ipf_checker.md

   -q, --quiet           Quiet option for ipf-checker with no output in console.
   -c, --no-color        No color or style output in console.
   -d [TIMEOUT_MINUTES], --disk-benchmark [TIMEOUT_MINUTES]
                         Perform a read and write disk benchmark on the machine.
 An optional argument can be passed to specify the timeout in minutes.
-WARNING!!!
-The test might take a really long time.
   -b [username] [password], --basic [username] [password]
                         Passing basic credentials for calling IP Fabric endpoints.
   -t [x-api-token], --x-api-token [x-api-token]